1. Home

 Roof Solar Panels Alternative: Ground-Mounted Systems

-If you are midway through the life of your home’s roofing materials and a rooftop solar panel installation simply doesn’t make financial or logistical sense, a ground-mounted solar installation may be a workable alternative for your property.
+If you’re partway through your roof’s lifespan and a rooftop solar panel installation simply doesn’t make financial or logistical sense, a ground-mounted solar installation may be a workable alternative for your property.

-Appearing just as they are named, ground-mounted solar systems are mounted into the ground (rather than installed on your roof) and are most common for larger projects such as community solar farms.
-For homeowners, ground-mounted systems are usually a bit more expensive to commission as trenching and extensive wiring may be necessary to bring the power from the panels to the property’s buildings.
+Ground-mounted solar systems are most common for larger projects such as community solar farms.
+For homeowners, ground-mounted systems are usually a bit more expensive thanks to the trenching and additional wiring may be necessary to bring the power from the panels to home.

 Solar panels mounted to the ground

 With that said, ground-mounted systems work well for those with enough space to accommodate them, as the panels can be positioned for optimal solar production.
-In some cases, you may even be able to raise your ground-mounted solar panels above a driveway or parking area, creating a “solar panel carport” at home or on a commercial property.
+In some cases, you may even be able to raise your ground-mounted solar panels above a driveway or parking area, creating a solar panel carport at home.

 • Replacing your roof is the perfect time to install solar panels.

-• By combining two projects at once, you can save money on upfront costs with a streamlined installation and future expenses such as the need to remove and replace solar panels.
+• By combining two projects, you can save money on upfront costs with a streamlined installation and future expenses such as the need to remove and replace solar panels.

-• Going solar can help you save on your utility costs, enjoy federal tax credits, get credit for selling surplus electricity, and cut down your carbon footprint.
+• Going solar can help you save on utility costs, use federal tax credits, get credit for selling surplus electricity, and cut down your carbon footprint.

-• Together, a new roof and a solar energy system can significantly increase the value of your home and property.
+• Together, a new roof and a solar energy system can significantly increase your property’s value.

-Contact Palmetto if you’re looking for a new roof with solar panels.
-Our experts can review your situation and provide recommendations about the solar power system that's right for your home.
+Palmetto’s solar experts can review your situation and recommend the solar power system that's right for your home.
 To get started, estimate your potential savings with a custom solar solution today.

 See what solar can do for you: